 Finding the right Christmas gift for a graphic designer can be a minefield.
-You can find some really helpful suggestion in our festive gift guides such as the best Christmas gifts for graphic designers and the best Christmas gifts for design students, but even then the most thoughtful gift can fail to hit the right spot.
+You might think you've got the perfect present in mind, but even the most thoughtful gift can fail to hit the right spot.

 Rather than focus on what you should buy, it might be better to understand what you absolutely shouldn't buy, and work backwards from there.
 To ensure that you're on the right track (and with tongues firmly in cheeks), we've created this handy infographic guide.
-Carry this list with you when you head out to the Christmas market or do your last-minute dash around the supermarket's seasonal aisle.
+It's a few years old now but it absolutely still works.

 And if you're a graphic designer, make sure you share this far and wide on your social media channels to avoid disappointment on the 25th.

-And although there are plenty of books with 'design' in the title that run the risk of offending experienced designers with their beginner-level content, there are also these 30 books every graphic designer should read.
+And although there are plenty of books with 'design' in the title that run the risk of offending experienced designers with their beginner-level content, there are also these unmissable graphic design books.

 Illustrations: Simon Middleweek